 MT1 It is the policy of the Council to promote enhanced permeability for pedestrians and cyclists within the urban environment in order to improve access to the town centre, local schools, recreational facilities, shops, public transport services and other amenities, subject to local public consultation.
 This includes providing improved connectivity across the River Rye, Royal Canal and railway line, and enhanced links with Maynooth and Celbridge.
+Permeability projects through existing housing estates shall be subject to local public consultation.

-- MTO1.1 To ensure all footpaths in the town provide adequate access for the disabled and mobility impaired. - MTO1.2 To support cycling as a more convenient and safe method of transport through the development of new or improved cycle facilities in Leixlip. - MTO1.3 To work with the National Transport Authority to implement the Great Dublin Area Cycle Network Plan proposals for Leixlip, including the North Kildare Cycleway (Dublin - Galway) subject to detailed engineering design and the mitigation measures presented in the SEA and Natura Impact Statement accompanying the NTA Plan. - MTO1.4 To improve and maintain the following routes for use by both pedestrians and cyclists: - (i) Silleacháin Lane; - (ii) Distillery Lane; - (iii) Rye Valley to the Glen; and - (iv) Mill Lane to St Catherine's Park.
+- MTO1.1 To ensure all footpaths in the town provide adequate access for persons with a disability or who have impaired mobility. - MTO1.2 To support cycling as a more convenient and safe method of transport through the development of new or improved cycle facilities in Leixlip. - MTO1.3 To work with the National Transport Authority to implement the Great Dublin Area Cycle Network Plan proposals for Leixlip, including the North Kildare Cycleway (Dublin - Galway) subject to detailed engineering design and the mitigation measures presented in the SEA and Natura Impact Statement accompanying the NTA Plan. - MTO1.4 To improve and maintain the following routes for use by both pedestrians and cyclists: - (i) Silleacháin Lane; - (ii) Distillery Lane; - (iii) Rye Valley to the Glen; and - (iv) Mill Lane to St Catherine's Park.